developer-onizuka/pandas/README.md

 pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 Pandas runs operations on a single machine, while PySpark runs on multiple machines.
 If you are working on machine learning applications that work with larger datasets, PySpark is a great choice as it can perform operations much faster (100x faster) than Pandas.

 # 1. Python for Jupyther notebook associated with Spark
+Please note the .withColumn method is used to add new columns to the DataFrame in the Spark operation below.
+Or use it to replace an existing column with a new value.
 ```
 from pyspark.sql.types import *
 from pyspark.sql.functions import *